assistivecards/assistivecards-unity/README.md

 ## RemoveExp

-Takes in a single parameter of type integer named exp and subtracts it from the total experience point stored in PlayerPrefs.
+Takes in a single parameter of type integer named exp,fits it into a range and adds it to the total experience point stored in PlayerPrefs.

 ```Csharp
 public void RemoveExp(int exp)